nwesplan/TwitterBot/README.md

 Database.py handles all the database functionality on the back end.
 Tweets_To_Database.py is the subclass that is called when grabbing live streaming tweets.
 Tweets_To_Database_Driver.py is the main program that controls the insertion of tweets into the database.

+The html file is an example of the information this program can grab from tweets and plots geocode information on a world map